nicolo-tellini/S.cerevisiae-Data-Collection/README.md

   <details><summary>Important</summary>

-  The strain names in *fromENAtoStrainName.txt* **must** follow the order of the ENA codes in the header of the gVCF.
+  The strain names in *fromENAtoStrainName.txt* **must** follow the order of the ENA codes in the header.
 The file we provide is already ordered but, if you subsetted by samples you need to subset *fromENAtoStrainName.txt* and be sure the order is mantained as intended.

 </details>